Electronic Recycling Center in Miami: How It Works

 At Goodwill South Florida, we strive to provide our donors with e-waste solutions that meet the industry’s highest standards.

 Goodwill South Florida is committed to protecting the environment and to the responsible recycling of donated electronics.

-Our organization works in partnership with Dell Reconnect to make donating technology free and easy.
+Our organization works in partnership with ERCM to make donating technology free and easy.
 Whenever possible, Goodwill works to extend the life of donated electronics by refurbishing and reselling the items in Goodwill stores.
-When electronic donations cannot be effectively refurbished, they are given to Dell Reconnect which is responsible for providing safe, environmentally sensitive recycling and disposal that meet or exceed industry standards.
+When electronic donations cannot be effectively refurbished, they are given to ERCM which is responsible for providing safe, environmentally sensitive recycling and disposal that meet or exceed industry standards.

-The Dell Reconnect program is a free drop-off recycling program between Dell and Goodwill South Florida to make donating technology easy and free.
+The ERCM program is a free drop-off recycling program between ERCM and Goodwill South Florida to make donating technology easy and free.

 Through this partnership consumers can responsibly recycle any brand of used computer equipment in any condition at Goodwill collection sites.

 We've made it easy to help the environment and create jobs in just a few easy steps:

 In general, ERCM accepts any brand of computer equipment in any condition from consumers and recycles it for free.
 We also accept just about anything that can be attached to a computer.
 Click the ERCM How to Recycle page for a complete list of what we do—and do not—accept when donating your items via the ERCM.

 - Take your old computer equipment of any brand, in any condition, to one of our Goodwill locations and we'll make sure your system and accessories are refurbished or recycled responsibly.